jhvanderschee/hugocodex/content/en/posts/lessons-learned-porting-from-jekyll.md

 ### A many to many relationship

-If you for example want a 'car' to have an array of 'features' that are shared among cars, you are tipically looking at a many to many relationship.
+If you for example want a 'car' to have an array of 'features' that are shared among cars, you are typically looking at a many-to-many relationship.
 One car has many features and one feature belongs to many cars.
 You can model this by creating a page for your car with a front matter array with features.
-Instead of writing out the complete feature in your front matter, you only put the features slug in the front matter.
-Next you create a seperate section of features that match these keys.
+Instead of writing out the complete feature in your front matter, you only put the feature's slug in the front matter.
+Next you create a separate section of features that match these keys.
 These keys allow you to find the matching item/page in the features section.
 The code for this is quite compact and looks like this:

 ```
 {{- range .Params.features -}}